Ricotan-NSFW-Code/cityheaven-girl-workday/README.md

 # IMPORTANT
 ***THIS IS JOKE CODE!!!
-If any damage to users occurs due to the information, I don't take any responsibility.***
+If any damage to users occurs due to use the code, I don't take any responsibility.***

 ## Topic
 ### This is screaping Sex industry shop's girl workday.